Best Sleep Trackers to Hit Your Sleep Goals in 2026

 Why do my sleep stages look "wrong"?

-Sleep stages are estimated from movement and heart data, not brain activity.
-Variability is normal.
-Instead of focusing on exact percentages, it’s more useful to watch whether stages stabilize or improve over several weeks as routines become more consistent.
+Sleep stages are estimated from movement and heart data, not brain activity, so some variability is expected and validation studies confirm device estimates often disagree with lab measurements.
+Instead of focusing on exact percentages, watch whether stages stabilize or improve over several weeks as routines become more consistent.

 How long before sleep tracking becomes useful?